 How is this medicine (Commit) best taken?

-Use Commit as ordered by your doctor.
+Use Commit (nicotine lozenges) as ordered by your doctor.
 Read all information given to you.
 Follow all instructions closely.

 - The lozenge comes in 2 doses.
 If you smoke your first cigarette of the day within 30 minutes of waking use the 4 mg dose.
 If you smoke your first cigarette of the day more than 30 minutes after waking use the 2 mg dose.